zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-chart.md

 ## Charts

-Chart controls in the extension UI allow users to visualize and analyze their data.
+Chart controls allow users to visualize and analyze their data.
 A  chart is included in the following example.

 ![alt-text](../media/portalfx-ui-concepts/chart.png "Extensions can host multiple areas")